rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 * strict setup <=> a forest of hierarchies
 * a hierarchy => a forest of hierarchies

 Note that any strict setup is a forest of hierarchies.
 That is, a forest is not strictly "a set of sets of sets" (i.e. "a set of hierarchies").
-A forest is like a hierarchy, a single set of sets.
+A forest is like a hierarchy, one big set of sets.
 Because of that, any operation defined on a set of sets can be used in combination with forests.

 Note that any two hierarchies in a forest of N hierarchies are disjoint.
 That is, because the forest would otherwise either have less than N hierarchies, or it would not even be a strict setup.
-From a loose perspective, a forest is a set of disjoint hierarchies.
+A forest is therefore a set of disjoint hierarchies.

 <!-- ======================================================================= -->
 ## derived statements